scottdurow/dataverse-auth/README.md

 # dataverse-auth
 Cross-platform pure NodeJS On-behalf-of authentication against Microsoft dataverse Pro.
-Stores the token for use with NodeJS applications such as [dataverseify](https://github.com/scottdurow/dataverse-ify/wiki)
+Stores the token for use with NodeJS applications such as [dataverseify](https://github.com/scottdurow/dataverse-ify)

+> **Note:** Version 2 of dataverse-auth is not compatible with version Version 1 of dataverse-ify and dataverse-gen.
+  Use npx dataverse-auth@1 instead if you want to continue to use the older version

 ## Usage
 `~$ npx dataverse-auth [environment]`\